Skip to main content

 Which stone colour is right for your new build exterior?

-My client was building a retirement home in a warmer city, in another Province.
+Back when I did more in person consulting – I now have an incredibly effective process for helping more clients with projects all over the world with my edesign packages! – my client was building a retirement home in a warmer city, in another Province.
 The challenge was that she wasn’t there every day to make sure everything was going according to her specifications.
+Remember, a few weeks ago we learned you get what you inspect, not what you expect.

 Halfway through construction (when her builder was calling for decisions) she flew in to consult with me because, she confided, “We have walked through so many homes, and most recently a 3 million dollar show house that was just plain bad.
 The colours didn’t match, the kitchen was ugly.
 We’re spending a lot of money and we don’t want to make a bunch of mistakes.”